Thursday, March 12, 2026

 One more time Pharaoh has refused.
 He has run out of opportunity and time.

-One might think that the next chapter will describe this final plague and its result.
-But instead, the next chapter will be a significant interlude in our story.
+The next chapter will describe this final plague and its result.
+But first, there will be a significant interlude in our story.

 No comments: